What Is The Difference Between Bipolar 1 And 2?

 Bipolar II disorder

-To receive a diagnosis of bipolar II, you generally have to have at least one hypomanic period as well as a severe depressive period that can last at least 14 days (possibly more).
-Hypomania is considered a milder form of mania, with less severe symptoms that typically do not require hospitalization or cause significant impairment in everyday functioning.
-Hypomania can also be more acute, possibly lasting for around four days (or longer).
+To receive a diagnosis of bipolar II, you generally have to have at least one hypomanic period lasting at least 4 days as well as one severe depressive period lasting at least 14 days.
+Hypomania is considered a milder form of mania, with less severe symptoms that typically do not require hospitalization or cause as significant of an impairment in everyday functioning.

 Symptoms of hypomanic episodes